 Several days passed and I saw no more of Jesus.
 I stood upon that lonely hill, cursed and shriveled, certain that I was no long any use to anybody.
 My leafless branches would no longer provide shade for sunbeat pilgrims.
 My dry, unsteady limbs would no longer hold the weight of excited children climbing to get a peak at the temple.
 Soon I would be nothing more than a hollow stump on a hill.

 The Creator was not done with me.
 I was destined to meet Jesus one more time.
 Early in the morning the soldiers came with their saw and cut me down.
 They split me down the middle, and place one of my planks vertical and the horizontal, and fastened me into a cross.
 I was brought to Jesus and his bloodied hands hugged me tight and we began our final march to face our shared destiny.

-My father provided the manger for the Christ child.
+My father, it is said, provided the manger for the Christ child that first Christmas night.

 A distant cousin twice removed was the miraculous plant God made grow up over the stubborn prophet Jonah to give him a moment’s comfort before God had the worm devour her soon after.

 Another distant ancestor provided the wood for the ark of the covenant where God’s presence dwelled all those years in the wilderness.

 Still further back my great-great-great-great uncle was used on the door of Noah’s ark — the door that separated those saved from those lost in the Great Flood.